 The Commission is the licensing authority under the Banking Supervision (Bailiwick of Guernsey) Law, 1994.
 This Law sets minimum criteria for licensing which the Commission must be satisfied are met prior to the granting of a licence.
 Prospective banking licence applicants should contact the Commission at an early stage to discuss application requirements.

 Most banks in Guernsey are either wealth management banks or banks serving the local finance sector.
-However, there are also banks serving the local retail market - current accounts, mortgages, etc. All banks in Guernsey are part of wider banking groups and the Commission operates as a host regulator only.
+However, there are also banks serving the local retail market - current accounts, mortgages, etc. All banks in Guernsey are part of wider banking groups.